-FRP is a composite made up of thermosettings (resins) and fiberglass, which is literally very thin fibers of glass, hence the name.
-These glass fibers and the various resins it is combined with is what makes up the base ingredients of FRP Louisiana products.
+FRP is a composite made up of thermosettings (resins) and fiberglass, which is very thin fibers of glass, hence the name.
+These glass fibers and the various resins it is combined with is what makes up the base ingredients of FRP products.

 The resins are what contribute the various environmental and chemical resistance qualities and act as the binder for the glass fibers within the structural layer.
-DEFI Louisiana products generally are comprised of three layers also referred to as laminates.
+DEFI products generally are comprised of three layers also referred to as laminates.